RTEMS/rtems-docs/posix-compliance/standards.rst

 * General Purpose - 812 APIs, multi-process, much more

-FACE Technical Standard Edition 3.0 adds the requirement for an operating system to support ``clock_nanosleep()`` in all profiles and defines one additional subcommand for the ``posix_devctl()`` methods.
+FACE Technical Standard, Edition 3.0 adds the requirement for an operating system to support ``clock_nanosleep()`` in all profiles and defines one additional subcommand for the ``posix_devctl()`` methods.

+FACE Technical Standard, Edition 3.1 has a number of minor changes to the profiles.
+Most of these were to improve alignment with the Software Communications Architecture (SCA) profiles.
+Additionally, some inconsistencies in the profiles were noticed and addressed while doing the alignment review.

 RTEMS provides all of the methods required by the FACE Safety BASE profile and all of the methods in the Safety Extended profile which do not require multiple processes.
 Similarly, RTEMS provides most of the methods in the General Purpose profile which do not require multiple processes.

-The Software Communications Architecture (SCA) specification targets the requirements for software-defined radios.
+The SCA specification targets the requirements for software-defined radios.
 This specification was originally developed in support of the Joint Tactical Radio System (JTRS) program in conjunction with the Object Management Group (OMG).
 This standard is now maintained by the Wireless Innovation Forum with support from the U.S. Navy Joint Tactical Network Center (JTNC).
 Some URLs of interest:

 * SCA at Wireless Innovation Forum - http://www.wirelessinnovation.org/sca-based-standards-library